JMOrbegoso/JMOrbegosoBlog/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

+## Add a Tag

+- Add the tag as enum in /lib/postTag.ts
+- Add the svg image of the tag in public/assets/tags/
+- That's all, now the tag can be used on any post.

 # Notes

 This blog-starter-typescript uses [Tailwind CSS](https://tailwindcss.com).
 To control the generated stylesheet's filesize, this example uses Tailwind CSS' v2.0 [`purge` option](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) to remove unused CSS.